datastax/dsbulk/CONTRIBUTING.md

 On the other hand, there is often something useful to say about a method, so most should have at least a one-line comment.
 Use common sense.

-Users importing the DataStax Loader API should find the right documentation at the right time using their IDE.
+Users importing the DataStax Bulk API should find the right documentation at the right time using their IDE.
 Try to think of how they will come into contact with the class.
 For example, if a type is constructed with a builder, each builder method should probably explain what the default is when you don't call it.